msa-em/em-template/index.md

 * [BibTeX](https://jupyterbook.org/en/stable/content/myst.html)
 * [Curvenote](https://curvenote.com/)

 Articles should focus on educational or methodological topics.
-In the future we will publish original research on this platform and move many of these features to our sister journals.
-Your abstract should provide a succint and clear outline of your paper.
+In the future we will publish original research on this platform, and move many of these features to our sister journals.
+Your abstract should provide a succinct and clear outline of your paper.
 Figures can be directly referenced in the abstract, and can be viewed by hovering over them, for example

-+++ {"part": "code and data"}
-## Code and Data Availability

-All of the code used to generate this template is directly available inline, or can be found at the GitHub repo for an [EM article template](https://github.com/msa-eom/em-template).

 +++ {"part": "acknowledgements"}